YutaGoto/JumpKingPlus.github.io/_docs/modding/particles.md

 # Particles folder

-contains the details about the particles on screen.
+contains the details about the particles on screen.<!-- more -->
 {: .fs-6 .fw-300 }

 The particles folder should include two .xml configuration file which are: